Dailymotion-Pro-Services/dynamic-preview/story.md

 > `window.DailymotionStory.interstitialAds` is to setup the interstitialAds.
 >
-> - `condition: condition for slide  ( condition )
+> - `condition` function where you can set condition to target slides.
+It invokes everytime when you go to new slide giving the current `index`.
+> -- `index%2 == 0`  is an example of a condition that can be customized
+> - `onCondition` is a callback function invokes when the provided condition is satisfied.
+You can use to set up your ads.
+It has adContainer and index (current slide's index).

-onCondition  : provide a function with  adContainer . index%2 == 0  is a condition that can be customized adContainer is HtmlElement container where the ads html part can be attached.
-After that, it can be triggered if needed.
+> -- `adContainer` is HtmlElement container where the ad's html part can be attached.
+After that, it can be triggered if needed. like shows above in example code block.

 ### Events: